UofU-Cryosphere/snow-aso/Workflow/README.md

 Tool: _PDAL_

 Create 1m resolution GeoTiff from the aligned (4M) and a 3m resolution file for the reference (4R) cloud.
-The reference cloud will be filtered to points with single returns before being exported to a raster.
-The output is used for elevation, slope, and aspect calculation in the analysis.
-The 3m resolution is necessary with the low point density per square meter of the reference cloud.
+Reference geotiff is used for error residual determination for the snow free and snow on DSM products.

 ```shell script
 pdal pipeline 4M_create_geotiff.json.json \
     --readers.las.filename=/path/to/aligned.laz \
     --writers.gdal.filename=/path/to/aligned.tif
 ```

+### Snow-free-dem
+Reference DEMs are created for analysis of slope, aspect and elevation dependency for difference in snow depths.

+Two available snow free flights were available:
+- ASO
+- Quantum Spatial (QS)

+Both data sources have point clouds available and were co-registered to the same snow-on flights as the photogrammetric clouds.

 ### Process-helpers